 At the local level, public affairs were largely in the hands feudal lords.
 Village matters were under the authority of manorial courts.
 Above them the councils of greater lords saw to affairs of wider interest.

-There was also two competing hierarchies of authority.
-One was through the royal officials (sheriffs, bailies), answering to the king’s council and set upon bringing royal authority more firmly into the localities; the tensions between kings and magnates was played out at a local level in rivalries between royal and feudal authorities.
+Above the village, there were two competing hierarchies of authority.
+One was through the feudal lord to whom the village belonged, or his officials; the other was through the royal officials (sheriffs, bailies), answering to the king’s council and set upon bringing royal authority more firmly into the localities.
+The tensions between kings and magnates was played out at a local level in rivalries between the newer royal institutions and the more traditional feudal authorities.

-The other was the Church hierarchy, with the parish priest serving one or two villages at its base.
+There was also the Church hierarchy to be taken into consideration, with the parish priest serving one or two villages at its base.
 A bishop ruled over a diocese consisting of one or two hundred parishes, an archbishop presided over a clutch of dioceses, and the different archdioceses covering western Europe made up the Catholic Church as a whole, looking to the pope for leadership.

 Stephen II marks the historical delineation between

 The political situation in medieval kingdoms was further complicated by the position of the towns.

 The towns and cities

 We have seen above that medieval kingdoms were not unified states in the modern sense, but were more like federations, with the monarch being the “first amongst equals” when it came to his magnates.
 We have also seen elsewhere that the feudal system opened the way for towns to gain a large measure of self-government.

 A town’s rights to self-government were usually embodied in its charter, granted by a king, feudal lord or bishop.
 This also specified that the citizens of the town were free from feudal obligations.